NightmareXIV/Splatoon/Presets/readme.md

 A collection of user-submitted presets.
 ### Adding your preset
 To add your preset, please use "Copy... - Export to clipboard" function.
-If you came on this page from clicking "Share layout" button, your preset is already copied!
+If you came on this page from clicking "Share layout" button, your preset is already copied to your clipboard!

 You can use following ways to add your preset:
 - Directly submit a pull request if you are familiar with the process.